-I must say, from my own experience and personal observations in my practice, it has proved to be the best and safest remedy for the difficulties for which it is recommended, viz.: those of female weakness, such as Prolapsus Uleri, Flour Albus, and all irregular and painful menstruation, and diseases of irrigidate of the female, organs. ainful menstruation, and ainful menstruation, and of the female organs.
+I must say, from my own experience and personal observations in my practice, it has proved to be the best and safest remedy for the difficulties for which it is recommended, viz.: those of female weakness, such as Prolapsus Uteri, Flour Albus, and all irregular and painful menstruation, and diseases of irritation of the female organs.

 D. Y. FOOTE, M. D.,

-Syracuse, N. Y.
+Syranse, N. Y.